joshuaSamuel06/Tech-Jobs-Analysis/4.Finding/ReadMe.md

 <br>

-## USA top ten Developer types and their salaries with only 1 year of experience
+## USA Top Ten Developer Types and Their Salaries with One Year of Experience

 The survey data on annual total compensation across various tech roles in the USA highlights why the tech industry is considered one of the highest-paying industries.
-The data reveals that the highest compensation(with 1 year of experience) is being received by a back-end developer, with an  annual compensation of $400,000.
+The data reveals that the highest compensation (with 1 year of experience) is being received by a **back-end developer**, with an annual compensation of $400,000.
 This is likely due to the critical role they play in building and maintaining the server-side logic of applications, which is crucial for ensuring the performance and reliability of services.

-Data scientist/Machine learning specialist stood second on the list, with a total compensation of $300,000.
+**Data scientist/Machine learning specialists** stand second on the list, with a total compensation of $300,000.
 This high compensation reflects the increasing demand for expertise in AI and data analytics, as these professionals drive innovation and provide valuable insights across industries.

-Hardware engineers and security professionals each receive $250,000 annually.
+**Hardware engineers** and **security professionals** each receive $250,000 annually.
 Hardware engineers are essential for developing and improving the physical components of technology, while security professionals are critical for protecting systems and data, a role that has gained heightened importance due to the rise in cyber threats.

-Other roles such as Developer Experience ($230,000), Developer for desktop or enterprise applications ($220,000), and full-stack developers ($206,000) are also amongst the top salaried roles .
+Other roles such as **Developer Experience** ($230,000), **Developer for desktop or enterprise applications** ($220,000), and **full-stack developers** ($206,000) are also amongst the top salaried roles.
 The Developer Experience role, which focuses on improving the workflow and tools for developers, highlights the value placed on productivity and efficiency in software development processes.

 This data underscores the varying levels of compensation tied to different specialties within the tech industry, reflecting market demand, the complexity of the roles, and the critical nature of the skills required.
 The high compensation for back-end developers, data scientists, and security professionals highlights their pivotal role in the current technological landscape.

-**Top Ten Highest Salaries (USD)**
+### Top Ten Highest Salaries (USD)

 | Rank | Working Area                                  | Total Compensation (USD) |
 |------|-----------------------------------------------|--------------------------|